-Obstetrical records should include all prenatal information.
+Obstetrical records must include all prenatal information.
 A durable, legible, signed clinic prenatal record is acceptable.

 When a patient is readmitted within 30 days for the same or related problem, an interval history and physical examination reflecting any subsequent changes may be used in the medical record.

-A history and physical examination must be recorded prior to the performance of surgery unless the attending practitioner states in writing that such delay would be detrimental to the patient.
-If the history and physical examination is not written by the attending practitioner and the patient goes to surgery within 24 hours, the surgeon must write an attending note which shall suffice as a preoperative note.
+A history and physical examination must be recorded prior to the performance of an elective surgery.
+In an emergency, the attending surgeon must write a pre-op note prior to surgery and the attending surgeon or designee must complete a full history and physical within 24 hours upon conclusion of the surgery.